iamphedz/CookieCartJS/README.md

 # How To Use

 Initialize the shopping cart.
-It creates new cart instance if previous instance has expired.
+It creates new cart instance if previous instance has expired or non-existing.
 It returns the cart instance.
 I recommend requiring/importing it in your main js file.
 ```javascript
 CookieCart.init();
 ```